onyx-platform/onyx/doc/design/masterless.md

 ## Context

 Onyx 0.4.0's design revolves around the notion of a centralized Coordinator.
 This Coordinator manages distributed state, scheduled jobs, and handles peer birth and failure.
-This Coordinator uses an internal log with checkpointing to write and process messages, potentionally failing over to stand-by Coordinators.
+This Coordinator uses multiple internal logs with checkpointing to write and process messages, potentionally failing over to stand-by Coordinators.
 State is kept inside of ZooKeeper.

 ### The good things about a centralized Coordinator

-- Most znodes only have one watch that triggers on change - the Coordinators
+- Most znodes only have one watch that triggers on change - the Coordinator.
+Very few reactions need to happen.
 - Znode contention is low.
 Usually only the Coordinator and one peer are accessing znode
-- Coordination decisions happen in a single place, moderately easier to reason about
+- Coordination decisions happen in a single place, and can be easily traced down to a single location in the code executing on a single box

 ### The bad things about a centralized Coordinator

-- Most bugs have come up inside the Coordinator than any other part of Onyx
+- More bugs have come up inside the Coordinator than any other part of Onyx
 - Multiple implementations of Coordinator are supported in parallel (HTTP, memory)
 - Some state in ZooKeeper is mutable, and the Coordinator needs an atomic read of particular znodes
-- Writes and some reads to ZooKeeper need to be serialized - burden on me to do it right
+- *Most* writes and reads to ZooKeeper need to have (application/semantic level) serializable consistency - burden on me to do it right
 - Burden on the user to stand up a Coordinator and its failover instances
-- Only supporting one scheduling algorithm in 0.4.0
+- Only supporting one scheduling algorithm in 0.4.0.
+It's hard to support more scheduling algorithms
 - Task rotation to support peer failure replacement is really hard with the current set up

 ### Towards a masterless design